dataprofessor/bear-dataset/README.md

 ## About the Dataset
 The dataset is composed of two main parts:

-1. Tabular Data (`bear_raw_data.csv`): The first portion of the data contains physical measurements for each bear.
-The columns are as follows:
+1. Tabular Data (`bear_raw_data.csv`): The first portion of the data contains physical measurements for each bear as expressed by the columns as follows:

 | Column                      | Description                                                  |
 | --------------------------- | ------------------------------------------------------------ |